DavidAraujo98/AS/P/P05/Relatorio_lab05_601.md

 ### b)

 The Apache Log4j component is a Java-based utility for logging.
-What is does in a "plugin" type utility for a external service to use for authentication into the system that ir plugs in to, this is practical in the sense that the developer does not need to create a new authentication scheme from zero and just implement this module to the project.
+What is does in a "plugin" type utility for an external service to use for user authentication into the system, this is practical in the sense that the developer does not need to create a new authentication scheme from zero and just implements this module to the project.

 ### c)